clojurists-together/clojuriststogether.org/content/news/2026/June 2026 Project Updates.md

 ---

-### Gloat and Glojure: Ingy döt Net
+### Gloat and Glojure: Ingy dot Net
 Q2 2026 Report 1.
 Published June 16, 2026

 We are halfway through the Q2 2026 [Clojurists Together]( https://www.clojuriststogether.org) funding cycle, so this is a good time to